HewlettPackard/oneview-puppet/RESOURCES.md

 * `set_configuration` - Reapplies the appliance's configuration on the specified enclosure.
 * `set_refresh_state` - Refreshes the specified enclosure along with all of its components, including interconnects and servers.
 * `get_script` - Retrieves the script from within an enclosure group specified in `data` and prints the script to the standard output.
 This requires a script to be set within the enclosure to work.
 * `get_single_sign_on` - Builds the SSO (Single Sign-On) URL parameters for the specified enclosure.
-This allows the user to log in to the enclosure without providing credentials.
+This allows the user to login to the enclosure without providing credentials.
 This API is currently only supported by C7000 enclosures.
 * `get_utilization` - Retrieves historical utilization data for the specified enclosure, metrics, and time span.
-Accepts a tag `utilization_parameters` within `data` with the desired query parameters.
+Accepts a tag `utilization_parameters` within the `data` with the desired query parameters.
 * `get_environmental_configuration` - Gets the settings that describe the environmental configuration (supported feature set, calibrated minimum and maximum power, location and dimensions, etc.) of the specified enclosure resource.

 Example file: [enclosure.pp](examples/enclosure.pp)